 I got these waterproof, dishwasher-safe, microwave-safe, self-laminating labels to put on basically everything Owen takes to preschool– his backpack, lunchbox, water bottle, lunchbox containers, ice packs, etc. They work really well and have remained stuck to everything I’ve put them on.

 Yeah, a kid doesn’t need to a backpack for lunches, but I threw in the backpack because it’s so stinking cute and we put his lunchbox in his backpack with his diapers.
 And his water bottle fits perfectly in mesh side pocket.
 I can’t get enough of these adorable animal backpacks.
 It was tortuous trying to decide which backpack to get Owen.
-And did I mention that the zipper pulls coordinate to the animal– the frog zipper pulls are lily pads, the monkey zipper pulls are bananas, etc. So.
+And did I mention that the zipper pulls coordinate to the animal– the frog zipper pulls are lily pads, the elephant zipper pulls are peanuts, etc. So.
 Freaking.
 Cute.

 3. roll-up bib